 - Private bedroom

-How to Choose a ¾ House, Sober Living Home, or Halfway House
+How to Choose a ¾ House, Sober Living Home, or Halfway House in Austin

 - Safety – A high-quality transitional living program should prioritize your safety at all times.
 You should look for transitional programs that provide on-site staff, house managers, experienced program coordinators, and community rules that are consistently enforced.